RalphHightower/time-pi/README.md

 Much of the work that went into this project was documented in [this thread on the TimeHat v2](https://github.com/geerlingguy/raspberry-pi-pcie-devices/issues/674).

+## Slave / Client Setup

+For PTP, you need to install and configure PTP for Linux on slave/client machines, and synchronize them to the master/server node as well.

+An example configuration for a slave/client node is set up in `ptp-client-node.yml`, and further examples may be provided in the future.

 ## License

 GPLv3 or Later